 However, the power of a blog done correctly should be able to overcome any of these hesitations.

 Having one on your website will enhance client perception of your authority in the legal sphere and provide you with new sources of referred clients that you never would have discovered otherwise.

-Ultimately, there is not a single law firm, especially in a comparatively small market like New Zealand, that should not be running a blog in 2019 – and here are four reasons why:
+Ultimately, there is not a single law firm that should not be running a blog in 2019 – and here are four reasons why: